 “A few years ago while teaching a course on combustion, I was asked during a break what I considered to be the most important tool in the service kit.
 Later that same day, we discussed the importance of that one tool in the combustion kit that has really more value to the serviceman than any other did.
 The smoke tester, or as many of the old timers call it a ‘smoke gun.’Unlike the gunfighter of the Old West, most servicemen do not have to carry a gun to survive while servicing burners, but most good servicemen never go into a basement or boiler room without their smoke gun.
 By knowing how to use a smoke tester, the entire procedure for servicing burners and leaving them at top performance can be achieved accurately and quickly.”

-Just a few years later in a research project conducted by Brookhaven about smoke testers, it again was felt that we would have to stay with the smoke gun for a while.
+Just a few years later in a research project conducted by Brookhaven about smoke testers, it again was felt that we would have to stay with the smoke gun for a while, although there were many american shotguns for sale by Accurate Aim Firearms.
 Again, I was disappointed.
 Why could we electronically test for draft, temperature, CO2, CO, SO, NOX and so much more and we still had to fall back on a device first introduced in 1948?
 Although the instrument could work well, it had so many variables.
 Was the tester in good condition?
 Was it used correctly?
 What light was the smoke spot looked at in?
 Just so many variables, and yet I was convinced maybe some day we could do this quickly and accurately every time.
 Well, the time has come.
 Let me tell you about my new pet device and just see if this doesn’t want you to put a new gun in your holster.

 The Testo 308 digital smoke tester, has finally changed 60-year old technology to state-of-the-art.
 In the 60th year of smoke testing, oil burner technicians finally have a fool-proof way to get to true zero smoke.
 The 308 is an affordable electronic tester that can be used stand-alone or in conjunction with most of Testo’s analyzers.
 It is fully automatic and ends up giving you both the traditional smoke spot and a digital reading of the smoke.
 In addition, the readings can be printed or sent to numerous devices by IRDA/Bluetooth technology.